- Problem Solving Techniques using C

-The program will cover topics such as Object Oriented Programming (OOP), C#, C++, AI Programming, Development using C#, Mathematics for App Programming, Distribution & Marketing, HCI (Human Computer Interface/Interaction), Android App Developer, iOS App Developer, Java Programming and Objective C Programming.
+The programme covers topics such as Object Oriented Programming (OOP), C#, C++, AI Programming, Mathematics for App Programming, Distribution and Marketing, Human Computer Interface/Interaction (HCI), Android and iOS App Developer and Java Programming.

-It will be based on the practice and project model, and will ensure that every student gets to learn and operate under real-world conditions.
+It is based on the practice and project model for the programme to ensure that the students will learn and operate under the real-world conditions.
 Placement assistance in the respective industries will be granted to those deserving students who have proven themselves and their abilities.

 3 Years / 6 Semesters

 Candidates who have passed in 10+2 / PUC or equivalent from any stream

 Elective B: Project (Elective Based)

 High end laptops with all licensed software with high speed internet connectivity.
 The lab is equipped with powerful hardware configuration with audio visual setup.